tramdhan/tramdhan/README.md

 My name is Trevor Ramdhan and I am an App Development Manager and Lead Full Stack Developer.

-I’m currently working on converting some Laravel backends to Node/Express/Sequelize.
+I’m currently working on new Python API apps while maintaining node-js APIs, used by react.js and vue.js front end apps.
 I’m looking to collaborate on React component libraries, and publishing on npm or github.

 <!--